nordseele/hans/readme.md

 ## [Status](#status)

-This codebase has been completely replaced by a Rust version.
-This Node.js project is deprecated.
+This codebase was replaced by a Rust version. (fully working and tested)

+This Node.js version of the project is now deprecated.
 Hardware REV C fully tested and working.

 This project requires the "Hans" add-on board for Raspberry Pi Zero W.